Manufacturers Turning to 'Talent on Tap' Model to Fill Skills Gaps

 Regardless of the challenges, there is hope on the horizon.
 Workers under the age of 30 recognize the many career development and advancement possibilities within the supply chain field.
 In addition to the wide variety of opportunities, many are able to gain a firsthand look at the industry through the many available internships, which only attracts and further strengthens the workforce.

-This means that companies are increasingly looking to use 3PL expertise as a strategic resource.
+Companies are increasingly looking to use 3PL expertise as a strategic resource.
 That demand, coupled with the staffing challenges brought by fast-changing markets, reinforces the role of 3PLs as a vital source of talent.

-Ten years from now supply chain management will probably look significantly different than it does today – but the need for skilled professionals will surely remain undiminished.
+Years from now supply chain management will probably look significantly different than it does today – but the need for skilled professionals will surely remain undiminished.